trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe5.png

-   : AppCafe® - Viewing the Details of an Installed Application
+   : |appcafe| - Viewing the Details of an Installed Application

 This tab contains the following information.
 Click the right arrow next to an entry to expand its information and the down arrow to collapse